How to remove smoke odours from your home

 Your Clothing and your Breath

 If you are a smoker then there is no avoiding it, your clothes and breath will reek of cigarette smoke.
-Again there are preventative measures that can be taken to reduce the problem, although without going outside to smoke there is no way you will stop the smell contaminating your clothes.
-If you are willing to go outside to smoke your cigarettes then smoke the cigarettes up wind with the smoke blowing away from you, and also if you can consider the use of a smoking jacket (overcoat) this will obviously benefit you.
-If you have the time stay outside for a while for the smoke to have a chance to clear from your person.
-With the cigarette smell breath the only thing you can do is brush your teeth and use mouthwash after you have had a smoke, although this is not really practical for someone who smokes 20 a day!
+Luckily, upholstery smell removal has never been so easy with PowAir.
+Despite this, there are preventative measures that can be taken to reduce the problem.
+However, standing around smokers even outdoors can cause cigarette smoke to cling to your clothes.
+If you are willing to go outside to smoke your cigarettes then smoke the cigarettes up wind with the smoke blowing away from you.
+Furthermore, if you can consider the use of a smoking jacket (overcoat) this will obviously benefit you.
+Standing away from others can further help reduce the chances of cigarette smoke odours clinging to the upholstery of others.

 The use of Odour Neutraliser